pebauer68/tree/README.md

 if you enter a var name and press return the var value will be shown.
 if you enter a function name it will be called.

+Interpreted functions:
+While the above functions are implemented via crystal procs it is possible to write functions in the scripter which have their own namespace vor vars.

+    puts "hello functions"

+    def hello(greeting)
+      p greeting
+    end

+    c=0
+    while c < 3
+      hello good morning
+      c+=1
+      p c
+    end

+TODO: implement return values for interpreted functions

 **Set,clear,delete vars:**
 counter = 5    # type Int32 is used